Apple’s funny new ad crams in nearly every product, including its pizza box

 Apple’s new ad, called “Underdogs” is meant to show off a number of Apple products, from iPhones to iMacs to AirDrop, commonly used for work.
-The products are OK, but the ad—clocking in at 3 minutes—is really good.
+The products are okay, but the ad—clocking in at three minutes—is really good.
 Here it is, followed by the things that cracked me up about it.

-- The angry look the girl has on when she steps out of her car at :13.
+- The woman’s angry look when she steps out of her car at :13.

 - The look on the “sick” guy’s face at :43.